 It is anticipated that the market price of the Units will be affected by the prevailing level of interest rates.
-A rise in interest rates may have a negative effect on the market price of the Units.
+A rise in interest rates may have a negative effect on the market prices of the Units.
+Unitholders who wish to redeem or sell their Units will therefore be exposed to the risk that the market prices of the Units will be negatively affected by interest rate fluctuations.